-Since this outlet is remote from the driver, it is powered by the ignition switch, only when it is in the "ON" or "ACCESSORY" positions, to protect the battery against discharge.
-Note: Neither of the power outlets will accept a cigar lighter unit.
+This outlet is powered directly by the battery (as an option, fuse #11 in the Integrated Power Module (IPM), may be repositioned to allow power to come from the ignition switch only when in the "ON" or "ACCESSORY" positions).

+NOTE: Neither of the power outlets will accept a cigar lighter unit.
 They are intended only for accessory usage.